-- View the Upper, Middle, and Lower Falls of the Gooseberry River as it cascades through a steep, rocky gorge.
-A short hike from the visitor’s center will bring hikers to a bridge that stands over the waterfall.
+- Visit the Falls: View the Upper, Middle, and Lower Falls of the Gooseberry River as it cascades through a steep, rocky gorge.
+Then, a short hike from the visitor’s center will bring hikers to a bridge that stands over the waterfall.
 Continue past the bridge to see more falls.
+Many sections of this trail are paved and ADA compliant.

-- Picnic on the Picnic Flow.
-When you are finished eating, explore the ancient lava flow that was formed over a billion years ago.
+- Picnic on the Picnic Flow: A tranquil area, great for enjoying a quick bite.
+When you’re done, explore the ancient lava flow that was formed a billion years ago.
 The basalt flows that created the Picnic Flow are the same types of lava flows that created the famous Lake Superior Agates.

-- Visit Agate Beach, the sandbar at the mouth of the Gooseberry River.
-The sandbar seems as though it’s a living-breathing being as it changes shape and evolves slowly throughout the year.
+- Visit Agate Beach: Speaking of agates, Agate Beach is a sandbar located at the mouth of the Gooseberry River.
+This sandbar seems as though it’s a living, breathing being as it changes shape and evolves slowly throughout the year.
+Scouring the river’s edge you may also find some Lake Superior Agates!

-- Attend a naturalist program.
-Interesting programs are offered at the state park throughout the year.
-Topics range from park geology to geocaching, to snowshoeing, to birding.
+- Attend a Naturalist Program: North Shore-themed programs are offered at the park throughout the year.
+Topics have included geology, geocaching, snowshoeing, birding, and more.
 Call the park at 218-595-7100 for information on upcoming programs.

-Go biking (summer).
-Gooseberry Falls State Park has 2.5 miles of trail that connect bikers to the Gitchi Gami State Trail near the picnic flow parking lot.
-The Gitchi Gami brings bikers to beautiful overlooks of the rocky Lake Superior shore and takes bikers past the historic Civilian Conservation Corps structures.
+- Go Biking: There are 2.5 miles of trail that connect bikers to the Gitchi-Gami State Trail near the picnic flow parking lot.
+Open in the summer months, bikers can enjoy beautiful outlooks of the rocky Lake Superior shoreline and ride past the historic Civilian Conservation Corps structures.